compoundjs/guides/README.md

 #### [Crash course][crash-course]

 This is a quick course on CompoundJS.
-Create your first app and learn basic structure and use of the powerful CompoundJS generators and tools.
+It walks you through creating your first app and will help you learn the basic structure and use of the powerful CompoundJS generators and tools.

 #### [Elements Explained][elements-explained]